H. Clay Gabler Scholar’s Program Award

 Key Dates

-The award will be officially announced during the banquet of the AAAM annual meeting in Indianapolis, Indiana, USA on October 5, 2023, although the awardee will be notified prior to this date.
-Recipients are not required to be present at the annual meeting to receive the award.
-The goal will be to begin funding the award the following month, November 2023, for a 12-month period.
+The award will be officially announced during the awards ceremony and dinner at the 68th AAAM Annual Scientific Conference in Seoul, South Korea, on November 13, 2024, although the awardee will be notified prior to this date.
+Recipients are not required to be present at the annual conference to receive the award.
+The goal will be to begin funding the award the same month, November 2024, for a 12-month period.

 Reporting Requirements